Masood Ahmad Azizi: Political career

 Prior to his diplomatic career, Masood Ahmad Azizi became Deputy Minister of Policy and Strategy in the Ministry of Interior and brigadier general in December 2013.
 President Karzai issued Azizi a second star to Major General Azizi for his accomplishments in the honor of his Nation.

 Azizi chaired positions within Afghanistan ranging from the Special Assistant to a Governor to being the Chief of Staff of Nangarhar.
 As Chief of Staff of Nangarhar, he identified three key issues.
 The first was the high poppy cultivation rate in Nangarhar, the second was the need to implement infrastructure concerning the rule of law, and the third was to reduce the gap between the local community and government.

 Two significant programs that were substantial national and international talking points were the disarmament of illegal groups while simultaneously informing, educating and interacting with the local populace to keep the public informed every step of the way.
 For his “commitment, dedication and personal risk for Afghanistan” he was awarded the Hero Medal “Ghazi Meer Masjidi Khan Medal”.

 Education

 Azizi was educated at an independent school during his migration in Pakistan.
 He holds a Bachelor in Law and a Master in International Relations the University of Warwick.
 He has attended courses and workshops relevant to his past and prior work in Afghanistan and in developed countries, a prime example being recently attended courses on “Leadership and Local Governance, Media and Management, Strategic Studies and Post-Conflict studies”.

 MG.
-Azizi wrote his Master's thesis on “Tribalism in Afghanistan” and has, at the request of world-renowned colleagues, associates, leaders, specialists, admirers and other dignified individuals or groups, performed hours of interviews, lectures, in-person sessions and research in reference concerning the effects of international policies related to Afghanistan.
+Azizi wrote his Master's thesis on “Tribalism in Afghanistan”.
+He has performed hours of interviews, lectures, and research concerning the effects of international policies related to Afghanistan.